Roshish-Parajuli/jep/README.md

-# Valentine's Gift Website Platform
+# Website

-A beautiful, romantic web platform for creating personalized Valentine's Day pages.
+A beautiful, romantic web platform for creating personalized digital gift pages.
 Each page is unique, private, and filled with love.

 ## Features